-This is just 5 kms out of the town and boasts caves, dolmenes and ancient burial sites.
-According studies done at the University of Granada some of the first dwellers on this site dates back to the year 5.500 BCE, Early Neolithic and Bronze Age
+This is just 5 kms out of the town and boasts caves, dolmens and ancient burial sites.
+According studies done at the University of Granada some of the first dwellers on this site dates back to the year 5.500 BCE, Early Neolithic and Bronze Age.

-On a 6 square kilometres plot there are over 100 dolmens, a post Roman ruin and a Visigod necropolis.
-La Peña de los Gitanos is really is a great place for archaelogical fans to see.
+On a 6 square kilometres plot there are over 100 dolmens, a post Roman ruin and a visigod necropolis.
+La Peña de los Gitanos is really is a great place for archaeological fans to see.
 The visit takes around 2 and half hours and you need good footwear as the route is through fields and wooded areas.

 Book ahead of time by phone or email. (contact telephone + 34 628 305 337)

 Where to Eat